BrandonPacewic/CompetitiveProgramming/README.md

 This is my longest standing project in terms of the initial creation date.
 As such, the earlier code does not reflect my current standards.
 One of the current goals is to revise such code to improve quality.

-> [!WARNINg]
+> [!NOTE]
 > I find the structure of the code in this repository to be quite volatile.
 I have probably re-written some
+> of the algorithms 10+ times as this library tends to evolve as I become a better programmer.
-> of the algorithms 10+ times.
-If something doesn't look quite right, it probably isn't.
+> If something doesn't look quite right, it probably isn't.

 #### Full Test Coverage

-While this library is designed to be used in competitive programming, where tests written in this repository obviously won't be carried over.
-There still should be total test coverage this includes copies of various programming problems that I have used sections of this library to solve.
+While this library is meant for competitive programming (where tests don’t carry over), it should still have full test coverage — including tests derived from problems where I used components of this library to solve them.

 #### Performance with Supporting Benchmarks